Parser expressions¤

 Use !PARSE.CHARS

-without fields to parse till the end of the string.
+with default settings to parse till the end of the string.

 More examples